-Converts a camelCase string into lower case and inserts n-dashes as separators.
+Converts a string into lower case and inserts n-dashes as separators.
 For example,

 Converts a string into snake_case.
 For example,

-Converts a string into lowercase and inserts spaces as separators.
+Returns the specified string with spaces as separators.
 For example,

-Replaces underscores with spaces in the string passed as the parameter.
+Replaces spaces with underscores in the string passed as the parameter.
 For example,

 Returns the name of the current user.